rubyworks/reusing/README.md

-The refinement method will find the file, read it in, perform a transformation converting `class String` into `refine String do` and wrap it all in a module which it then passes to the origina `using` method, which has been aliased as `reusing`.
+The refinement method will find the file, read it in, perform a transformation converting `class String` into `refine String do` and wrap it all in a module which it then passes to the original `using` method, which has been aliased, btw, as `reusing` (hence the name of this library).

 Granted, the code is a bit of a dirty hack --as is necessary to make it work.
 Nonetheless, it should work just fine where needed.